pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-galaad-overview.md

 Galaad framework is the reference implementation of the JSAX-RS HATEOAS API for JavaScript applications.
 It is entirely written in [TypeScript](https://www.typescriptlang.org/) and is both, platforms and frameworks, independent.

-Galaad has been designed for high productivity and the decorators based implementation make it very easy-to-use.
+Galaad has been designed for high productivity and the decorators based implementation makes it very easy-to-use.

 ## Decorators Implementation